Eating Out at Mexican Diners

-As eating out at diners is so popular here, the chains compete well against each other for business by offering ample menus with an assortment of Mexican and ‘international’ dishes, promotional discounts, and monthly a-la-carte specials.
+As eating out at diners is so popular here, the chains compete against each other for your business by offering ample menus with an assortment of Mexican and international dishes, promotional discounts, and monthly a-la-carte specials.

 The establishments are open extended hours seven days a week serving breakfast, lunch, and dinner in addition to a range of all-day meals and light snacks.
-In years past, these diners were oft frequented for coffee and a roll, although since the aperture of Starbucks and other speciality coffee houses, customers’ buying habits have changed.
+In years past, these diners were often frequented for coffee and a roll, although since the aperture of Starbucks and other specialty coffee houses in Mexico, customers’ buying habits have changed.

 Sanborns is the most traditional of the diners.
 The department store (and its restaurant) have been in business since 1903 and their famous ‘100 year blend’ filter coffee is arguably the better of the ‘diner coffees’.
-The restaurants are annexed to all Sanborns department stores.
+The restaurants are annexed to all Sanborns department stores and almost all have an adjoining bar, open during the evenings.
 Sanborn’s much-talked of flagship restaurant is known as ‘Sanborns Azulejos’, a reference to the beautiful mosaic tiles which adorn the old colonial building where the restaurant is situated; you’ll find it in the heart of Mexico City’s historic district, on the corner of Calle Madero and Eje Central.

-TOKS is most similar to VIPS.
+TOKS is most similar to VIPS, although in the last couple of years, TOKS has over-taken VIPS in almost every aspect of the dining experience they offer.
 Like VIPS, TOKS is owned and operated by a supermarket group, so you can find TOKS diners next door to many (not all) Soriana supermarkets.
-About 18 months ago, TOKS embarked upon a much-needed makeover of its aging diners and today the places provide a very pleasant ambience and attractive menu of food choices to enjoy.
+TOKS recently completed a much-needed makeover of its aging diners and today the establishments provide a very pleasant and agreeable ambiance to dine in, with an attractive and well thought-out menu of food choices to enjoy.